 The other day, I made Air Fryer Fried Ravioli with this marinara sauce.
 It was so yummy!
 If you want to the recipe for the Air Fryer Fried Ravioli, check out my post on Instagram!
 While you are there, feel free to give me a follow too!

-Or it would be delicious in my Instant Pot Italian Marinara Pasta recipe!
+Or it would be delicious in my Instant Pot Italian Marinara Pasta or Spicy Creamy Tomato Pasta recipes!

 Want More Recipes?